kubernetes/community/contributors/design-proposals/sig-cli/dynamic_resource_shortcut_fecth.md

     }

-change for shortcuts in `pkg/kubectl/kubectl.go`

-change signature of those two functions `ResourceShortFormFor` and `ResourceAliases`

-accept  `[]kubectl.ResourceShortcuts` if exist

 ### solution 2

-add an new command, and change help messages in `kubectl get/explain/describe ...`
+This is a simple one, only change is remove hardcoded list in help messages of `kubectl get/explain/describe ...` and implement a new command `kubectl api-resources`.

-for shortcuts funtions `ResourceShortFormFor` and `ResourceAliases` use the same solution as above.

 ## Client/Server Backwards/Forwards compatibility

-### solution 1
-Shortname of meta.v1.APIResource was an new added filed in commit https://github.com/kubernetes/kubernetes/pull/40312/commits/d100d5644661c288d52dbe0456a9c7d184f61d31, but theoretically, I think we can do fully backwards/forwards comptibility, need to check with @deads2k.

-### solution 2
-new kubectl will prompt differently with old server, but I think it won't be a big problem.
+Depend on which solution we use.

-## Other things
+## Other things need to discuss

-about fetched resources use binary cache from OpenAPI ?
+1. Use binary cache from OpenAPI instead of cache from `.kube/cache/discovery` ?

-## Other things you need to know

-This work is a follow up of PRs: https://github.com/kubernetes/kubernetes/pull/40312 and https://github.com/kubernetes/kubernetes/pull/38835 I think we have no reason to not eliminate those hardcoded resources/shortcuts.
+2. Also there's another two functions in `pkg/kubectl/kubectl.go` `ResourceShortFormFor` and `ResourceAliases`, we may also want to replace it with dynamic fetching, change signature of those two functions and also fetch resources from discoveryClient, this work is a follow up of PRs: https://github.com/kubernetes/kubernetes/pull/40312 and https://github.com/kubernetes/kubernetes/pull/38835 I think we have no reason to not eliminate those hardcoded resources/shortcuts.